 This will be your new kitchen best friend.
 While our original set of Teflon pans served us well, we eventually had to get rid of all of them because, even despite our best efforts, they became scratched and the Teflon started to chip off, which is a health hazard.
 When properly maintained, a cast iron IS non-stick and far more versatile than a Teflon pan-I love that you can move it from stove top to oven.
 A cast iron does require a little more upkeep but this pan will literally last you a lifetime if you are willing to put in a little extra work for it.
 We love using ours to make restaurant style steaks and these tasty but simple chicken thighs.
 You can also use it to make yourself a giant pazookie and let’s be real, who can even argue with that kind of logic?
 Bonus add-ons to make this better: If you register for a Lodge cast iron, also be sure to register for their sillicone cast iron handle cover, it’s a must have!

-This avacado tool is a guacamole game changer and literally the best $10 I’ve ever spent in.my.life.
+Some of my absolute favorite things to use in the kitchen are OXO kitchen utensils!
+Their avocado tool is a guacamole game changer and literally the best $10 I’ve ever spent in.my.life.
 One of my friends was over recently for taco night and she had never heard of an avocado tool.
 I watched her struggle with an avocado for a few minutes before I pointed to the tool laying on the counter nearby.
 She was in awe and you will be too.
-Bonus items: This apple corer and this mango slicer are also pretty useful!
+Bonus items: Their apple corer and their mango slicer are also great!

 Kitchen-aid Stand mixer & Attachments